-The Health Sciences Library is a comprehensive library supporting the needs of the teaching facilities at Aultman Hospital.
-The Library is staffed with two professional librarians and one paraprofessional (Bachelor of Arts Degree).
+The Aultman College Health Sciences Library is an academic library with a focus on health science literature, journals, books, and materials.
+The library supports the needs of the academic programs of Aultman College and supports the teaching facilities, residents, and educators at Aultman Hospital.
+The library is staffed with a Health Sciences librarian and a paraprofessional experienced in library support systems.

-The Library is normally staffed from 8 a.m. until 4:30 p.m.
+The library is normally staffed from 8 a.m. until 4:30 p.m.
 Monday through Friday.
-Medical Staff and residents have 24/7 access to the Library via a card reader at the door (or via Security).

-The Library provides residents and faculty with a comprehensive local collection, including online access to many of its journals.
+Access to the Library is available 24/7 with a badge swipe.
+The Aultman College Health Sciences Library provides residents and faculty with a comprehensive local collection, including online access to many of its journals.
 It also provides access to much larger collections (both print and online) through agreements with NEOMED (Northeast Ohio Medical University), NEOLINK (a local consortium of area hospitals and NEOMED), and OhioLINK (a consortium that includes most of the public and private colleges and universities in the state of Ohio).

-Most of these resources are accessible within the Library, anywhere on campus, and even from home.
-These resources include online databases and full text programs such as: PubMed (with Linkout and Lonesome Doc), Medline, AccessMedicine (full text medical books), over 4,000 electronic books via OhioLINK, the Cochrane Databases (including Cochrane Systematic Reviews), citation databases, psychology databases, and databases from all disciplines, as well as thousands of online journals through the EJC (Electronic Journal Center via OhioLINK and the full text citation databases).
-Additionally, onsite access is available anywhere on campus for UpToDate (web version) and Lexi-Comp (pharmaceutical database).
+Library resources include online databases, ebooks, ejournals and research launching point known as the discovery layer.
+Examples of databases scoped from the discovery layer include: CINAHL, ProQuest Nursing & Allied Health, and Science Direct.
+Combined search capabilities of the discovery layer also include full text medical books, over 4,000 electronic books via OhioLINK, the Cochrane Databases (including Cochrane Systematic Reviews), citation databases, psychology databases, and databases from all disciplines, as well as thousands of online journals through the EJC (Electronic Journal Center via OhioLINK and the full text citation databases).

-Library Staff are available to assist with online mediated searches upon request and are able to obtain copies of nearly any articles in a timely matter (both from our collections and from any other participating libraries throughout the United States and abroad).
-All of these services, as well as unlimited photocopying, are provided to the user at no cost to him/her.
+Library Staff are available to assist with online mediated searches upon request or advanced PICO inquiries via the library's homepage https://aultman.libguides.com/home.
+Library services are often able to obtain copies of nearly any articles in a timely matter (from our own collection or from other DOCLINE participating libraries throughout the United States and abroad).
+Aultman College Health Sciences Library is a member of the National Network of Medical Libraries and an affiliate member of OhioLINK.
+All these services are at no cost to members of the Aultman Foundation.